sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

 .. math:: \hat\sigma^2 = \frac{1}{N-1} \sum_{i=1}^N (X_i - \bar{X})^2

-Thit is an unbiased estimator of the population variance σ².
+This is an unbiased estimator of the population variance σ².
 Moreover, this finally answers the question we raised in :doc:`../Ch04/Ch04_Descriptives_2`.
 Why did jamovi give us slightly different answers for variance?
 It is because jamovi calculates :math:`\hat\sigma^2` not *s*\², that is why.
 A similar story